 The loss of revenue resulting from Proposition 13 coupled with rising costs due to growth and inflation will continue to burden public service providers.
-If current trends continue, public service levels will deteriorate and new development may be delayed or precluded As higher density development takes place, this may place additional strain on public service levels, which has the potential to deteriorate those services and consequently delay or preclude other developments.
+As higher density development takes place, this may place additional strain on public service levels, which has the potential to deteriorate those services and consequently delay or preclude other developments.